syntasso/instruqt-kubecon/08-view-your-website/assignment.md

 ✏️ Testing this logic
 =============

-This is not as easy as rerunning the controller since updates still are not handled.
-If you test this code with the previously created deployment, your controller will error.
+This is not as easy as re-running the operator since updates still are not handled.
+If you test this code with the previously created deployment, your operator will error.

 To be sure you do not have any pre-existing deployments in your cluster , use this command in your `K8s Shell` tab: